jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.1.md

 There is one weird case we’re going to mention here since it includes cards from the latest story arc (First Family).

-If Mimic has your Main Character, you’ll also rDoctor Doom (Leveal the1 or Level 1 character in your Absorption History.
+If Mimic has your Main Character, you’ll also rDoctor Doom (Leveal the1 orMimic as your Main Chara the Level 1 character in your Absorption History.
 Mimic gains its Keyword and Super Powers only when the game begins.

-When Mimic becomes Level 2, you’ll reveal the Level 2 character in your2) or Mister Fantastic (Level 2) in his Absorption History.
+When Mimic becomes Level 2, you’ll reveal  Level 2 character in your2) or Mister Fantastic (Level 2) in his Absorption History.
 Mimic, that will nowt gains its Keyword and Super Power and loses the powers of the Level 1 character he was previously copying.

 When Mimic becomes Level 3, you’ll reveal the Level 3 character in your Absorption History.
 Mimic now gains its Keyword and Super Powers and loses the powers of the Level 2 character he was previously copying.